The indian tobacco plant (Lobelia Inflata) comes from the Campanulaceae or bellflower family.

 When this plant fully establishes, it needs little care and maintenance.

-In dry, hot conditions, this plant requires frequent watering, especially if growing in containers.
+This plant requires frequent watering in dry, hot conditions, especially if growing in containers.

-While it is not necessary, deadhead the plant to maintain its appealing appearance.
+While it is unnecessary, deadhead the plant to maintain its appealing appearance.

 Remove any dead or wilting flowers and leaves from the plants to enhance its blooms.